Scientific Name:

 Key ID Features:

-Leaves on stems divided into lobed leaflets that are usually three-lobed at the tips; flowers radially symmetical, petals 5, each with a broad lip (lamina) and hooked spur directed along the petiole (often coloured the same shade as the large petal-like sepals).
+Stems 45-90cm tall; leaves on stems divided into lobed leaflets and some of these to pinnae that are usually three-lobed at the tips; flowers radially symmetical, petals 5, each with a broad lip (lamina) and 5 short hooked spurs surrounding the petiole (often coloured the same shade as the large petal-like sepals).

 Habit: